last updated 5 February 2012

 LINK

-Lt Col J A Burton arrives at Tilbury from Colombo on the "China" to start his London based retirement.
+Surgeon Lt Col J A Burton arrives at Tilbury from Colombo on the "China" to start his London based retirement.

-A bit later in 1910 he and his family gather at Walton on the Naze (SE Essex - extreme estuary country).
+A bit later in 1910 he and his family gather at Walton on the Naze (SE Essex - extreme Estuary country).

 The career of Lt Col John Adolphus Burton